Governor Mills Announces Four Stage Plan to Re-Open ME’s Economy

-According to the governor, part of the process for businesses to re-open will require that they certify through the Maine Department of Economic and Community Development website that they are following certain safety protocols.
+According to the governor, part of the process for businesses to re-open will require that they certify through the ME Department of Economic and Community Development website that they are following certain safety protocols.

 Neither Mills’ executive order or those protocols were released on Tuesday, but we expect that they will become public before Friday to allow businesses to begin the process of re-opening.

 Stage 1 of the re-opening begins on Friday.
 It calls for people who are able to work from home to continue to do so, including state employees.
-It will also newly require that Maine residents wear cloth face coverings in public settings where physical distancing measures are difficult to maintain, and continue strict requirements for long-term care facilities.
+It will also newly require that ME residents wear cloth face coverings in public settings where physical distancing measures are difficult to maintain, and continue strict requirements for long-term care facilities.
 Guidance on cloth face coverings will be issued in the coming days.

 Stage 1 also allows for the limited expansion of certain business, religious and quality of life activities, with appropriate safety precautions.
 These include:

-- Health care from Maine-licensed providers, with recommendations that they prioritize care for patients with time-sensitive conditions; assure the safety of patients, staff, and communities; manage the use of essential resources such as personal protective equipment and testing supplies; and pace re-opening services to the level of community COVID-19 activity, maintaining capacity in our hospitals for potential outbreaks
+- Health care from ME-licensed providers, with recommendations that they prioritize care for patients with time-sensitive conditions; assure the safety of patients, staff, and communities; manage the use of essential resources such as personal protective equipment and testing supplies; and pace re-opening services to the level of community COVID-19 activity, maintaining capacity in our hospitals for potential outbreaks

 - Personal services: barber shops, hair salons, and pet grooming